SpeeDe3DGS: Speedy Deformable 3D Gaussian Splatting with Temporal Pruning and Motion Grouping: Related Work

-Another strategy for compressing dynamic scenes is to reduce temporal complexity by decomposing the scene into static and dynamic regions.
-Since most areas in real-world scenes remain static, several methods identify dynamic regions through motion analysis~\cite{sabourgoli2024spotlesssplats, wang2025degauss, Zhou2024HUGS, xu2024das3r, wu2025swift4d} or use self-supervised or segmentation-based techniques to assign Gaussians accordingly~\cite{wang2025degauss, xu2024das3r}.
-By restricting 4D motion modeling to dynamic regions, these approaches substantially reduce computational overhead.
+Another strategy for compressing dynamic scenes is to reduce temporal complexity by decomposing motion into static and dynamic regions.
+Since most real-world scenes are largely static, several methods identify dynamic regions via motion cues~\cite{sabourgoli2024spotlesssplats, wang2025degauss, Zhou2024HUGS, xu2024das3r, wu2025swift4d} or cluster Gaussians using self-supervised or segmentation-based methods~\cite{wang2025degauss, xu2024das3r}, restricting expensive 4D modeling to dynamic areas.

-However, static and dynamic decomposition is less effective for compressing objects with complex non-rigid motion.
-To address this, several works have explored group-based motion modeling.
-SC-GS~\cite{huang2023scgs} and SPGaussian~\cite{wan2024superpoint} use control-point-based linear blend skinning with MLPs to model motion, while RigGS~\cite{yao2025riggs} extracts sparse skeletons but still requires a residual MLP to preserve quality.
-DynMF~\cite{kratimenos2024dynmf} uses optimizable polynomial motion bases, though inference is still costly due to the overhead of basis weights and neural computation.
-In contrast, our proposed approach in Section~\ref{sec:groupflow} fits per-Gaussian trajectories and then explicitly groups Gaussians by motion similarity, allowing a single rigid motion to be optimized per group and substantially reducing inference cost.
+However, static–dynamic decomposition alone is insufficient for complex non-rigid motion.
+Group-based motion representations address this by jointly modeling correlated motion across sets of Gaussians.
+SC-GS~\cite{huang2023scgs}, SPGaussian~\cite{wan2024superpoint}, and MoSca~\cite{lei2024mosca} model motion using control points with linear blend skinning or dual quaternion blending, often combined with MLP deformation.
+Methods such as DynMF~\cite{kratimenos2024dynmf}, Gaussian-Flow~\cite{lin2024gaussianflow}, and Shape of Motion~\cite{som2024} instead learn low-dimensional motion bases or flow fields.
+While effective for improving visual quality, these methods require costly neural inference~\cite{huang2023scgs, wan2024superpoint}, complex deformation computation~\cite{lei2024mosca}, or guidance from 2D priors~\cite{lei2024mosca, som2024}.
+In contrast, our approach distills neural motion into efficient grouped SE(3) transformations, clustering Gaussians by trajectory similarity to share rigid motion and reduce per-Gaussian inference while maintaining high fidelity.